Pensare male

-"Pensare male" is a 2019 song by Italian pop rock band The Kolors and singer Elodie.
-It was released by Island Records on 15 March 2019 and later included in Elodie's third album This Is Elodie (2020) and in The Kolors' first compilation Singles (2021).
+"Pensare male" is a song by Italian pop rock band The Kolors and Italian singer Elodie.
+It was released by Island Records on 15 March 2019 and later included in Elodie's third studio album This Is Elodie (2020) and in The Kolors' first compilation Singles (2021).

 The song peaked at number 24 on the Italian singles chart and was certified platinum in Italy.

 Music video

 A music video of "Pensare male", directed by Attilio Cusani, was released on 27 March 2019 via The Kolors's YouTube channel.